Mespeet/Organizer/README.md

 ### Extending Sorting Logic with Lua Scripts

 For more flexibility, you can define custom sorting rules using Lua.
-Create a file named `sort_rules.lua` in the same directory as `file_sorter`.
+Create a file named `sort_rules.lua` in the same directory as `Organizer`.

 Example `sort_rules.lua`: